SchokiCoder/book_modern_c/src/1_main.md

 This is where the real game begins or rather your programs logic.
 To start programming create a new file and call it “main.c”.

-The following is a "listing" or snippets.
-The numbers to the left are line-numbers and they help keep track of what happens where.
-They are just a visual tool and not part of the code.
+The following is a "listing" or "snippet".
 Now make a "main.c" file and type the following code into it:
 ```c
 {{ #include ../code/1_main/barebones.c }}
 ```

-These are the things pretty much every C program has at minimum.
+This is what pretty much every C program has at minimum.

 So lets begin at the top, there you will see “int” which is a type.
 After that “main” is the name of the function.
 The brackets { } show what is in that